-It is a modern system of tracking eyeball movements, which enables communication and rehabilitation of patients recovering from strokes, coma and other, equally severe, neurological conditions.
+It is a modern system of tracking eyeball movements, which enables alternative communication and effective therapy of patients recovering from strokes, coma and other, equally severe, neurological conditions.

 C-Eye® II has been designed to enable communication with patients who stay at home